-This document is based on the TOE Technical Data Sheet [TD].
+This document is based on the AT90SC12872RCFT Technical Data Sheet [TD].

-The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC6404RT MCU device in this case.
-The TOE is subject to hardware evaluation only.
+The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC12872RCFT MCU device in this case.
+The stated toolbox commands are also part of the evaluation.
 Downloaded test software will be used for evaluation purposes but is outside the scope of the TOE.
 Description of how to use the security features can be found in [TD].